slimreaper35/dockerfile-parser-rs/README.md

 ### Here-documents (heredocs)

 Here-documents allow redirection of subsequent Dockerfile lines to the input of `RUN` or `COPY` commands.
-If such command contains a here-document the Dockerfile considers the next lines until the line only containing a here-doc delimiter as part of the same command.
+If such a command contains a here-document, the Dockerfile considers the next lines until the line only containing a here-doc delimiter as part of the same command.

 The here-documents syntax is only supported for the `RUN` instruction and only with the `EOF` delimiter.
 Make sure that here-documents are always terminated with an `EOF` character on a new